Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 While Time Doctor’s Distraction Management feature can help you deal with digital distractions, how do you keep your employees actively engaged?

-If there’s been no keyboard or mouse activity for three minutes, the Inactivity Tracker displays an alert asking them if they’re still working.
+If there’s been no keyboard or mouse activity for three minutes, the Inactivity Tracker displays an alert asking users if they’re still working.
 If there’s no response, Time Doctor automatically stops the tracker.

 The Inactivity Tracker helps bring back your focus to the task at hand.
 It also makes sure that idle time isn’t recorded as work!

-Note: For privacy reasons, Time Doctor does not record what keystrokes are made.
+Note: For privacy reasons, Time Doctor does not record what keystrokes or clicks are made.
 It can only detect whether there has been any keyboard/mouse activity or not.

 While most time management software have some website blocking features, that’s an inefficient way to go about things.